 Crux may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 25/05/18 and complies with the EU General Data Protection Regulation (GDPR) as from May 25th 2018.
+This policy is effective from 25/05/18 and complies with the EU General Data Protection Regulation (GDPR) as of May 25th, 2018.

 What information do we collect?